krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 * Design- For each location, the designer provides location coordinates (Lat, Long, default radius)
 * Implement -For each location, the designer provides location coordinates (Lat, Long, default radius)
 * Design- For each location, the designer provides 3 ordered string clues.
 (Later a clue may include a photo).
-* implement- For each location, the designer provides 3 ordered string clues.
+* Implement- For each location, the designer provides 3 ordered string clues.
 (Later a clue may include a photo).

 ### Medium
 * Design- User can serve as a designer of the quest they create.